undergrad-partner-school

 Books and Supplies

-The approximate price of books and supplies for a college or university should also be taken into account as another important financial factor.
-The cost of books and supplies for full-time students of this school is estimated at about $700.
+Another important expense to consider is the approximate price of books and supplies for a college or university.
+The approximate price of books and supplies for full-time students of this school is $700.

 Boarding

-In 2025, the price of room and board at The University of Alabama was $15,116 per academic year.
-Room-only (on campus) cost per academic year at this school amounted to $9,800, according to the data from 2025.
+In 2025, the price of room and board at The University of Alabama was $13,616 per academic year.
+The cost of a dorm room only at this school in 2025 reached $9,000 for one academic year.
 The estimated expense of room-only (on campus) for commuters not living at home was $10,640.

 Tuition $ 11,684